AkashP-2007/AkashP-2007/README.md

 </p>

 <p align="center">
-  ⭐ <i>If you made it this far, drop a star — it keeps my cowboy hat shiny.</i> ⭐
+  ⭐ <i>If you made it this far, drop a star — it keeps my hat shiny.</i> ⭐
 </p>